davabdev/TPA/README.md

 ***There will never be any support official or otherwise for building on ARM-32 as (eventually) NEON instructions will be a requirement of this library when building for ARM and there is no good way to detect the presence of the NEON instruction set extentions on ARM-32 at runtime, they are part of the base feature set of ARM-64.

+The Nvidia CUDA C++ Compiler still has zero C++20 support as of 2021-12-06.
+Until C++20 is avaialble on NVCC, there will be no support official or unofficial for compiling with NVCC whatsoever.